jdalton/qunit-extras/README.md

 ## Footnotes

-  1. QUnit v1.3.0 and v1.12.0 are not supported by QUnit Extras CLI additions
+  1. QUnit v1.3.0 and v1.12.0-v1.14.0 are not fully supported by QUnit Extras CLI additions
   2. Rhino v1.7RC4 does not support timeout fallbacks `clearTimeout` and `setTimeout`

 ## Author